 - 1. Use one of these selection methods - a.
 Select a range of rows that you want to adjust. - b.
 To adjust all the way to the end, select the row where you want to start performing the Ripple Time Code offset. - c.
 If you want to create offsets for the entire file, select the Start column header to highlight all the Start time cues. - 2.
-Right-click on the time code cell of the very first selected row and choose Ripple... from the menu.

-3. The Ripple Time Code dialog opens, and displays the starting and ending row that the operation will be performed on.
+Right-click on the time code cell of the very first selected row and choose Ripple... from the pop-up menu.
+Or, select Ripple Time Code from the Time Code menu. - 3.
+The Ripple Time Code dialog opens, and displays the starting and ending row that the operation will be performed on. - 4.
+Enter the adjustments you want to make into the fields provided. - 5.
+Click OK to save your changes.